doctrine/dbal/UPGRADE.md

 # Upgrade to 2.11

+## `AbstractPlatform::fixSchemaElementName()` is deprecated.

+The method is not used anywhere except for tests.

 ##`ServerInfoAwareConnection::requiresQueryForServerVersion()` is deprecated.

 The `ServerInfoAwareConnection::requiresQueryForServerVersion()` method has been deprecated as an implementation detail which is the same for almost all supported drivers.